 Grants for Greening

-Parks & People’s community greening programs can help community residents to grow strong roots.
+Parks & People’s community grants programs can help community residents to grow strong roots.
 Using a community organizing approach to neighborhood revitalization, community residents develop ideas and implement projects to improve their communities through hands-on greening projects that provide multiple environmental benefits.

 Grantees, applicants and interested community members are encouraged to contact Parks & People to discuss greening project ideas, seek advice or referrals and technical assistance.
 Grants may provide small seed funding to encourage community-led greening projects to start small, and grow over time.
 Community members may access free or low-cost training to continue to develop skills.
 The community-driven nature of the projects fosters sustainability and encourages projects appropriate for the community served.

 For more information or to discuss your potential grant project, email Valerie Rupp or call (410) 448-5663 ext.
 114.

 Community Clean Ups: Receive free training and supplies from Parks & People Foundation to help you organize and lead a cleanup effort.
 This free program supports community groups and individuals interested in expanding or starting cleanups in their neighborhoods.
 Contact Kelly MacBride-Gill for more information.

 This is for one-time cleanups or ongoing projects in select neighborhoods.